 13for name, scores in cases.items():

-14 print(name, decide(scores, min_score=0.60, min_margin=0.10))1clear_damage damaged
+14 print(name, decide(scores, min_score=0.60, min_margin=0.10))1clear_hazard rack_hazard

 CLIP was an important advance in vision-language alignment, but its contrastive objective and standard scoring interface impose specific constraints.
-Because zero-shot scoring compares one pooled image representation with one text representation, the output does not expose region coordinates or counting evidence.
+Because zero-shot scoring compares one pooled image representation with one text representation, the output doesn't expose region coordinates or counting evidence.
 Understanding that boundary matters before using it in production systems.

 No generation.
 CLIP can only classify or retrieve; it can't generate text captions or new images on its own.